 Let’s take a look at some of the common home insurance myths debunked and why home insurance is crucial for your asset:

 Myth #1: Home insurance is a bad investment

 When debunking home insurance myths, the first one is about investment.
 People consider investing in home insurance as a bad choice.
 But in fact, it is not a bad move to invest in home insurance.

 On average, a single-family home in the U.S. costs around $200,000, making it one of the largest investments you’ll ever make.
 Don’t you think that something so high-priced deserves a financial safety net?

 In the event of a fire, tornado, or other disaster, homeowners insurance can offset some of the costs to rebuild and repair your home.
 Although it’s an extra expense, it is a worthwhile investment.
 Besides, the average cost of homeowners insurance in the U.S. is $1,312 per year — that’s a small price to pay for such an investment.

-That being said, it’s best to shop around for the ideal insurance policy for your home.
+That being said, it’s best to shop around for homeowners insurance for rental property.
 Our property managers can connect you with some of the state’s top insurance companies.

 Myth #2: Home insurance covers flood damage

-Unfortunately, the standard home insurance policy does not cover flood damage.
+Unfortunately, there are disasters homeowners insurance won’t cover like flood damage.
 This is especially true in areas that experience frequent flooding.
 Keep in mind, however, that “flooding” is not limited to natural disasters.
 It also includes flooding caused by burst pipes, leaky roofs, and poor property maintenance.